moreunum/dotFiles/emacs.md

   * use-package: organize packages
   * popwin
   * sublimity (needs gui?)
-  * company quickhelp (I think this only works in GUI)
   * fiplr? helm alternative using grizzl
   * replace helm with ivy, swiper and counsel?
   * function-args